Diocesan administrator: Administrators of prince-bishoprics

 Since the Investiture Controversy in 11th and 12th centuries the cathedral chapters used to elect the Catholic bishops in the Holy Roman Empire.
 Prince-bishoprics were elective monarchies of imperial immediacy within the Empire, with the monarch being the respective bishop usually elected by the chapter and confirmed by the Holy See, or exceptionally only appointed by the Holy See.
 Papally confirmed bishops were then invested by the emperor with the princely regalia, thus the title prince-bishop.
 However, sometimes the respective incumbent of the see never gained a papal confirmation, but was still invested with the princely power.
 Also the opposite occurred with a papally confirmed bishop, never invested as prince.

-Candidates elected, who lacked canon law prerequisites and/or papal confirmation, would officially only hold the title diocesan administrator (but nevertheless colloquially be referred to as prince-bishop).
+Candidates elected, who lacked canon law prerequisites or papal confirmation, would officially only hold the title diocesan or archdiocesan administrator (but nevertheless colloquially be referred to as prince-bishop).
 This was the case with Catholic candidates, who were elected for an episcopal see with its revenues as a mere appanage and with all Protestant candidates, who all lacked either the necessary vocational training or the papal confirmation.